-In relation to Trust-owned properties where Bunnings has vacated the property, and the property is to be sold as is or as vacant land, or re-purposed for other uses, BWP Management appoints only reputable third-party project managers and developers to carry out the works.
-Our construction partners are selected through a competitive tender process and formally appointed under a written agreement.
+In relation to properties owned by the Trust (and its controlled entities) where Bunnings has vacated the property, and the property is to be sold as is or as vacant land, or re-purposed for other uses, BWP Management appoints only reputable third-party project managers and developers to carry out the works.
+BWP's construction partners are selected through a competitive tender process and formally appointed under a written agreement.
 The tender selection criteria is not limited to cost competitiveness, but also considers among other things: reputation, experience, their health and safety systems and record as well as ethical sourcing considerations.